 The power seat has become standard in today’s vehicles.
 It is equipped with a set of electric motors that control the positioning or movement of the seat.

-In most cars, the set of electric motors are built in for the driver’s seat only.
-Passengers seats can be adjusted through its switch.
+In most cars, the set of electric motors is built in for the driver’s seat only.
+Passenger seats can be adjusted through their switches.

 In rare cases, the issue can be caused by stuck debris somewhere in the power seat system.
 If this is the case, you should seek professional services to get the power seat back into action.